openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 effort.
 For more trivial deprecations, it may be appropriate to simply deprecate and remove within the same release cycle.

+Remember to use the named release's *cut date* when determining the appropriate named release.
+Additionally, if the named release is far enough in the future that it only has a letter (and not a full name), just use the letter of the release.
+Reach out to the `#wg-build-test-release` in Slack if you're still not sure what the most appropriate earliest named release would be.

 .. _Open edX named release: https://open-edx-proposals.readthedocs.io/en/latest/oep-0010-proc-openedx-releases.html

 Document